How Organizations Can Build Intelligent Supply Chains through Digital Transformation

 When dealing with massive amounts of supply chain data, conventional methods often fall short, particularly in terms of processing, categorization, and security.
 With machine learning (ML), organizations can train computers to successfully process large amounts of data automatically with little human input.
 Integrating ML algorithms with AI and analytics results in a compound effect that can be leveraged by the business to introduce operational efficiency and enable informed decision-making.

-Having these technologies supporting the business allows companies to better anticipate trends and access correct information.
+Having these technologies supporting the business allows companies to anticipate trends and access correct information better.
 As a result, businesses see an enhanced performance in areas like demand forecasting, cost reduction, revenue creation, productivity, and supplier delivery.

 In recent years, predictive analytics has also risen to prominence.
 Predictive analytics investments have been made by organizations primarily to drive cost reduction and to enhance customer experience, according to Deloitte’s Supply Chain Digital and Analytics report.